s3anAK/recreation-gov-availability/README.md

  - Of note is that this program does not actually reserve any permits for you.
 It is simply a tool to either lookup bulk availability for permits or to continually check for last minute cancellations of popular permits.
 You still must go to [recreation.gov](recreation.gov) to reserve your permits.
  - Due to inconsistent standards among various parks on recreation.gov, this program only works for the Inyo National Forest.
 Functionality may be added later to accomodate SEKI (Sequoia and Kings Canyon National Parks), but the Inyo National Forest covers permits for dozens of the Eastern Sierra's most stunning trailheads that should satisfy backpackers, climbers, fishermen, and wandering ascetics alike.

+## Credits

+ - Thanks to github.com/schlosser/yosemite-scraper for providing the inspiration to create this project.
+ - All data for searching for permits is taken from ridb.recreation.gov.